dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-corporate-owned-devices.md

 **Enrollment methods for corporate-owned devices**

 ### BYOD
 “Bring Your Own Device.”
 Users install the Company Portal app and enroll their device.
 Enrolling a device with the Company Portal will work place join the device.
 Enrolling iOS devices with the Company Portal requires an Apple ID.
 BYOD does not require additional configuration for corporate-owned devises.
-See steps to [set up device management](get-ready-to-enroll-devices-in-microsoft-intune#set-up-device-management.md).
+See steps to [set up device management](get-ready-to-enroll-devices-in-microsoft-intune#set-up-device-management.md). ([Back to the table](#overview-of corporate-owned-device-enrollment-methods))

 ### DEM
 Device enrollment manager.
 Admin creates DEM accounts.
 Managers can then install the Company Portal and enroll many user-less devices.
 Learn more about [DEM](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md). ([Back to the table](#overview-of corporate-owned-device-enrollment-methods))